bruhmomentooo/startup/README.md

 - Removing tasks
 - Marking off tasks and storing date/task completion
 - Ability to receive notifications when a task is due
+- Ability to add tasks to Google Calendar
 - Set recurring task date
 - Tells the frequency of each task